IKnowHow2Code/RandomWebsiteGenerator/README.md

   - `tkinter`: For creating the graphical user interface.

 ## License
-do whatever you want with this, sell it for money I dont care.
+Do whatever you want with this, I do not care.

 To install the required libraries, run:
 ```bash